stefanos-86/Remember/README.md

 ## What can't you Remeber?
 Lots of things, but the most obvious limit is the automatic scanning of arrays.
 Says you have a int* pointer: just an int?
 Or an int in the middle of an array?
 There is no data in a core file to understand this is any reliable way.

 Other cases have not been considered due to lack of time to waste on this project.
-Among the things I "forgot" to handle: arrays inside objects, arrays of pointers, multi dimensional arrays, lamda functions, smart pointer, STL...
+Among the things I "forgot" to handle: arrays inside objects, arrays of pointers, multi dimensional arrays, lamda functions, smart pointers, STL...
 You can forget about them too - it is unlikely I'll find the time.

 ## The testing framework.
 Where are the unit tests?
 Well, there aren't.
 Since I litteraly did not know what I was doing, I had an hard time predicting the output.
 What should the Graphviz input be to get the proper graph?
 What is GDB going to return me under a given situation?
 How am I going to prepare a test case or an assert() without knowing?